chrhaeusler/studyforrest-ppa-srm/README.md

 [![made-with-datalad](https://www.datalad.org/badges/made_with.svg)](https://datalad.org)

-This repository contains the all data and all code to generate the results in Chapter 5 of the PhD thesis "Exploring naturalistic stimuli as an alternative to a traditional functional localizer" written by Häusler, C.O.
+This repository contains all data and code to generate the results in Chapter 5 of the PhD thesis "Exploring naturalistic stimuli as an alternative to a traditional functional localizer" written by Häusler, C.O.